superfly/macaroon/macaroon-thought.md

 The requester now holds a token equivalently powerful to the original Macaroon, but with no expiry or authentication requirements.

+Another instance of the "service token" problem occurs when our Machines API handles a request that's authenticated not with a Macaroon but with one of our old-school all-powerful OAuth2 tokens.
+The absolute last thing we want to do is store an OAuth2 token in some random-ass part of our prod environment so we can use it later on.
+What we do instead is use the OAuth2 token to create a service token on the fly.
+It's a little complicated, so bear with us:

+1. Our Machines API server can use the "Service Token" API to request a Macaroon with an arbitrary set of caveats, _without an accompanying 3P authentication caveat_.
+That sounds dangerous, right?

+2. When TKDB mints that service token Macaroon, it instead adds a 3P caveat pointing to our GraphQL API server.
+That server can already verify OAuth2 tokens.

+3. The Machines API server takes the newly-minted service token and presents it to our GraphQL API, along with the OAuth2 token the original request carried.

+4. The GraphQL API server checks the OAuth2 token and discharges the 3P caveat.

+From that point on, the (service token, GQL 3P discharge) pair is sufficient to authorize requests for the associated user.

+Note again that in both use cases, the underlying principle is, we want internal components to be able to get service tokens to get jobs done, but only when the chain of events that kicked things off involved an authenticatable user.
+Components in our prod environment cannot just randomly go off and make up tokens.

 ## Glossary

 <dl>